ietf-tools/rfced-www/client/content/authors/rfc-independent-submissions.md

 When the ISE believes that there may be a conflict of interest, or if authors or others believe that there is a conflict of interest, the matter will be referred to the [Independent Submissions Editorial Board](#independent-submissions-editorial-board).
 They will advise the ISE as to what should happen at the various stages of the publication process.
 The ISE will inform the community and authors of such conflicts, and any actions to be taken as a result.

-## Independent Submissions Editorial Board {#independent-submissions-editorial-board}
+## Independent Submissions Editorial Board

 The Independent Submissions Editorial Board (ISEB) provides reviews of independent submissions and offers advice to the Independent Submissions Editor (ISE).
 The ISEB can be reached at rfc-ed-board@rfc-editor.org.